from command retrieves data from a dataset, such as a data model dataset, a CSV lookup, a KV Store lookup, a saved search, or a table dataset.

 Design a search that uses the

 from command to reference a dataset.
-Optionally add additional SPL such as lookups, eval expressions, and transforming commands to the search Save the result as a report, alert, or dashboard panel.
-If you use Splunk Cloud, or use Splunk Enterprise and have installed the Splunk Datasets Add-on, you can also save the search as a table dataset.
+Optionally add additional SPL such as lookups, eval expressions, and transforming commands to the search.
+Save the result as a report, alert, or dashboard panel.
+If you use Splunk Cloud Platform, or use Splunk Enterprise and have installed the Splunk Datasets Add-on, you can also save the search as a table dataset.

 See the Usage section.

 The required syntax is in bold.

 - | from

 You can specify a colon ( : ) or a space between <dataset_type> and <dataset_name>.